Vehicle registration plates of Indonesia: Executive branch

+Public Prosecution Service

+The Public Prosecution Service of Indonesia (Kejaksaan Republik Indonesia) uses a special vehicle registration plate format for its official fleet, regulated through a regulation issued by the Attorney General.
+The plate consists of three primary elements: the emblem positioned on the left, a registration number sequence, and a two-character regional code placed at the end.
+The regional code, which indicates the vehicle’s registration area, may be written in either Arabic or Roman numerals.
+The plates use a distinctive color scheme: the section behind the emblem is dark green, the area containing the registration number is dark brown, and the main background is golden yellow.

 Legislative branch

 In May 2021, the Indonesian House of Representatives (Dewan Perwakilan Rakyat) introduced their owned special registration plates, in order to supervise their member's driving behavior.
 The plate design is similar to the Ministry of Defence's plate, but painted in black and white combination with the seal of the House of Representatives.
 The codes are: